BunnyTheBean/spacewise/documentation/notes.md

 - indicate end of pages, maybe with a line or sth
 - make side bubbles fixed
-- show used search terms on search page
-- clear search bar on use
+- show used search terms on search page x clear search bar on use
 - confirmation question when deleting a section
 - "click to delete" overlay on image upload on create page
-- sort list results in reverse

 ## ideen von rebecca
 - ausloggen, meine posts, etc. als dropdown beim login